alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 On success, `Bind` passes the inner value to the next step; on failure, it forwards the `Error` and **doesn’t call** later steps.
 Short-circuiting here is literal: the remaining functions aren’t executed.

-> **Note:** So yes, this example uses a repository (a `.NET` thing) and doesn’t do `I/O` at the boundary.
-That’s deliberate: it’s “real enough” to be motivating, without implying you should replace `exceptions` everywhere with `Result` (and turn this into a long FP tutorial).
-I don’t want to publish misleading information, so feedback is welcome.
+Yes, this example uses a repository and mutates a `User`.
+That’s deliberate: it’s “real enough” to be motivating without implying you should replace `exceptions` everywhere with `Result`.

 #### The problem: explicit vs. implicit